 What will the students do during the evenings?

-We offer a variety of additional activities during the two weeks, including a performance at the Laban Theatre, social events, plus morning and evening workshops.
+We offer a free programme of additional activities during the two weeks, which may include social events, Trinity Laban student performances, and lunchtime or evening workshops and talks.
 Participants are free to choose whether they take part in the activities on offer or make their own arrangements in the evenings.
 There are no activities scheduled at the weekend.

 Can the students stay additional nights, before the course starts or after it ends?